jens-muenker/fuzzywuzzy-kotlin/README.md

 * Includes implementation of the super-fast [python-Levenshtein](https://github.com/ztane/python-Levenshtein/) in Kotlin!
 * Simple to use!
 * Lightweight!
-* Credits to the great folks at seatgeek for coming up with the algorithm ([More here](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/))
+* Credits to the great folks at [seatgeek](https://github.com/seatgeek) for coming up with the algorithm ([More here](http://chairnerd.seatgeek.com/fuzzywuzzy-fuzzy-string-matching-in-python/)) and [xdrop](https://github.com/xdrop) for the Java implementation!

 # Installation